6 questions: Can your family outsmart cybersecurity threats?

 Family Learning To Outsmart Cybersecurity Threats

-Question 1 About Social Engineering | Cybersecurity Threats
+Question 1 Email Addresses | Cybersecurity Threats

-Question 2 About A Phishing Scam | Cybersecurity Threats
+Question 2 Phishing Scam | Cybersecurity Threats

-Question 3 About Data Breaches | Cybersecurity Threats
+Question 3 Passwords | Cybersecurity Threats

 Answer: A. Cybersecurity threats like this try to access one of your accounts, such as a social media account.
 The scammers simply submit a “forgot password” request from your account to the social network.
 The social network sends you a link to reset your password.
 Then the scammer convinces you to send them that password reset link.
-Once they get the link, they can reset your password and lock you out.
+After they get the link, they can reset your password and lock you out.
 Any time you get a code or password reset link, whether it’s a verification code from Google or a link from a social media platform, never share it with someone else.

-Question 5 About Fee Request Scams | Cybersecurity Threats
+Question 3 Fee Scams | Cybersecurity Threats

 Answer: C. Some of these attackers can get pretty mean if you try to call them out on the scam.
 The best way to handle these cybersecurity threats is to block them on the platform.
 Generally, once you pay the “fee,” they take your money and block you.
 Always use the “goods and services” option for any online payment so you can dispute the charge if they vanish.

 Answer: D. Scam messages often use urgency to get you to act.
 If they can get you to react before you really think about the request, it’s more likely these cybersecurity threats will be successful.
-Other sure signs of a scam email are mismatches in logos, such as using an old logo the company no longer uses, and grammatical errors—although with AI tools, this is a less reliable way to spot cybersecurity threats.
+Other sure signs of a scam email are mismatches in logos, such as using an old logo the company no longer uses, and grammatical errors—although with current AI tools, this has become a less reliable way to spot cybersecurity threats.

 The best thing to do before you act on any message, whether it’s email, social media or text, is to stop, think and verify.
 Giving yourself a little time before you react could save you from becoming a victim of these cybersecurity threats.
-Once you calm down, verify any request by checking your online account, texting your friend or sending your boss a message through your company’s internal messaging platform.
+After you calm down, verify any request by checking your online account, texting your friend or sending your boss a message through your company’s internal messaging platform.

 ‘The Best Thing To Do Before You Act On Any Message Is To Stop, Think And Verify.’
 By Sarah Kimmel Werle | Cybersecurity Threats